carmenmiravete/barley_variant_calling/README.md

 Or you can find the respective rule in the Snakefile called rule ref_genome.

 ### 3.2.
-Map the single end reads and get BAM file
+Map the paired ends reads and get the output BAM file
+The mapping reads information is in the rule map_reads in the Snakefile.

+To run this rule, introduce the following code in the terminal

+    snakemake -p results/sorted/A_1_21_sorted.bam

 ### 3.3.
-Map the paired ends reads and get the output BAM file
+Map the single end reads
+Single end Read alignment:
+    bwa aln -f data/GCA_904849725_genome.fa Single_End_Sample.fastq